Authorize external services in your Office Add-in

 - PowerPoint-Add-in-Microsoft-Graph-ASPNET-InsertChart (ASP.NET MVC)

 You can use the Authorization Code flow even with a serverless web application by storing the client ID and client secret values in a simple function that is hosted in a service such as Azure Functions or Amazon Lambda.
-The function exchanges a given code for an appropriate access token and relays it back to the client.
+The function exchanges a given code for an access token and relays it back to the client.
 The security of this approach depends on how well access to the function is guarded.

 Office 365 and other services that use Azure Active Directory as the authorization provider: Azure Active Directory Authentication Libraries.
 A preview is also available for the Microsoft Authentication Library.